|Nutrition Facts (per serving)|

 - Any ginger beer is great for this recipe, but Fevertree is not as spicy or as sweet as most.

-- The skeleton leaf can be found on Amazon; just search for “skeleton leaf.”
+- The skeleton leaf can be purchased online just by doing a search.

 - Although this drink is served as a layered drink, you must serve it with a straw to mix everything together.

 Swap out the ginger beer for Fevertree Cola to make a nonalcoholic Cuba Libré.

 What is rich simple syrup?